rubiefawn/remedy/shimmer.md

 - An exhausted creature suffers threat on all checks.
 - The exhausted status can be gained more than once.
+- The exhausted status is reduced by 1 level each time the exhausted creature finishes a long rest, provided the creature has ingested food and drink.

 ## 😱 Frightened